-Cafeteria

-Students may purchase meals by the day, week, month, or on a yearly basis.
-The first day of school each student may secure an application for free or reduced meals from his/her teacher.
-Parents are asked to complete the application and return it to the office where it will be sent to the school board office to determine if the student qualifies for free or reduced meals.
-This application needs to be filled out each year.
-If the application is not filled out completely and returned to school, the student is to pay full price (1.10) for breakfast and (2.50) for lunch meals.
-Reduced Meals are .30 for breakfast and .40 for lunch.
-You may send cash or personal check payable to the school.
-Parents may also go online to MySchoolBucks.com and put money on their account, to make it more accessible parents may also download the app and "Pay for Meals On-The-Go", make payments anytime/anywhere, check balances whenever and get low balance notifications.
-As a practice, students should not charge meals unless under extenuating circumstances.
-According to the Unpaid Meal Charge Policy, students will be allowed to charge up to 10 days of meals.
-We understand that there are times when a student will not have money to pay for a meal.
-We also understand that a hungry student is less likely to perform well in the classroom.
-Therefore, parents will be permitted to charge student meals.
-When a negative meal balance exceeds \$15.00 the food and nutrition services department will attempt to contact the parents and or guardian by phone, a collection letter will be sent home 10 days after phone call to collect meal balances and or set up a payment plan for the students account.

-Cellular Phone / Device Policy
+CAFETERIA

+All students will receive free breakfast and lunch for the 2023-2024 school year.
+Meal choices and selections are continuously updated.
+There are several choices available for students which provide a balanced and nutritional meal with alternatives.

+CELLULAR / ELECTRONIC DEVICE POLICY
-Students may have "silenced" (turned off or muted) Cellular Phones ("devices") on their person during the school day.

-Wearable personal devices that pair with cell phones or have cell phone type communication capabilities (such as smart watches and fitness trackers) are considered cell phones / personal devices for the purposes and application of this policy.

-Schools will use a colored zone system to designate common areas where and when device use is permitted.
+- Southampton County Schools assumes no responsibility for theft, loss, or damage of any electronic device brought to school.
+Students who elect to bring these devices to school, do so at their own risk. - Students may have "silenced" (turned off or muted) cellular phones ("devices" or "personal devices") on their person during the school day. - Wearable personal devices that pair with cell phones or have cell phone type communication capabilities (such as smartwatches and fitness trackers) are considered cell phones or personal devices for the purposes and application of this policy. - Schools will use a colored zone system to designate common areas where and when device use is permitted.
 Teachers will use the same zone system to designate if and when device use is permitted in classrooms.

-Use of devices not in accordance with designated zone restrictions may result in confiscation of the device, loss of device possession privileges, or other sanctions as noted by the Student Code of Conduct.

-Use of a device while walking through hallways is prohibited due to safety concerns.

-Use of devices in restrooms, clinics, locker rooms, or dressing rooms is strictly prohibited.

-Devices may not be used to violate any Student Code of Conduct, including Computer Acceptable Use, and/or Bullying Policies.
-Examples of unacceptable usage can include, but are not limited to: cheating, cyber bullying, sexting, and taking pictures or videos without the subject's permission.

-Voice, video, and image capture applications may only be used with teacher or administrator consent and permission.

-School staff or personnel may confiscate personal devices that ring, vibrate excessively, or are used in a way that is disruptive.

-Cell phone accessories (for example, charging cables, headphones / earbuds, etc.) must be put away at all times except when use is expressly permitted by school staff or personnel.
+Use of devices not in accordance with designated zone restrictions may result in confiscation of the device, loss of device possession privileges on school grounds, or other sanctions as noted by the Student Code of Conduct.
+Use of a device while walking through hallways is prohibited due to safety concerns. - Use of devices in restrooms, clinics, locker rooms, or dressing rooms is strictly prohibited. - Devices may not be used in violation of any Student Code of Conduct, including Computer Acceptable Use, and/or Bullying Policies.
+Examples of unacceptable usage may include, but are not limited to bullying, cyber bullying, harassment, intimidation, plagiarism, sexting, and or taking pictures or videos without the subject's permission. - Voice, video, and image capture applications may only be used with specific teacher or administrator consent and permission. - School staff or personnel may confiscate personal devices that ring, vibrate excessively, or are used in any manner that is disruptive or otherwise interferes with the educational community or experience of other students - Cell phone accessories (for example, charging cables, headphones/earbuds, etc.) must be stored at all

-In accordance with state and federal filtering laws, students may not use a device's cellular data plan while on school grounds.
-Internet access is allowed via the provided Wi-Fi network only.
-Students will be required to register their device to gain access to the school's wireless (Wi-Fi) network.
-No student shall establish a wireless ad-hoc or peer-to-peer network using any device while on school grounds, including "hot spot" devices or services.

-School division personnel cannot attempt to repair, correct, troubleshoot, or in any way be responsible for malfunctioning personal hardware or software.

-Students are not allowed to connect personal devices to division owned computers for charging or other purposes.

-No frayed or otherwise damaged charging cables are to be used on school grounds.
-Southampton County Schools assumes no responsibility for theft, loss, or damage of any electronic device brought to school.
-Students bring these devices at their own risk.

-Contents of cell phones / devices may be reviewed and searched if there exists a reasonable suspicion that the device may have been used in an activity prohibited by the Student Code of Conduct or school division policies.
-The school division may contact appropriate law enforcement agencies and provide information concerning the use of the device for suspected law violations.

-Use of voice communication and/or video conferencing may be further restricted by the schools if deemed disruptive.
+- times except when use is expressly permitted by school staff or personnel. - In accordance with state and federal filtering laws, students may not use a device's cellular data plan while on school grounds.
+Internet access is allowed via the provided Wi-Fi network only. - Students will be required to register their devices to gain access to the school's wireless (Wi-Fi) network.
+No student shall establish a wireless ad-hoc or peer-to-peer network using any device while on school grounds, including "hotspot" devices or services. - School division personnel may not attempt to repair, correct, troubleshoot, or in any way be responsible for malfunctioning personal hardware or software on student devices. - Students are not allowed to connect personal devices to division owned computers for charging or other purposes. - No frayed or otherwise damaged charging cables are to be used on school grounds. - Contents of cell phones and or devices may be reviewed and searched if there exists a reasonable suspicion that the device may have been used in an activity prohibited by the Student Code of Conduct or school division policies.
+The school division may contact appropriate law enforcement agencies and provide information concerning the use of the device for suspected and or potential violations of the law. - Use of voice communication and/or video conferencing may be further restricted by the school division if deemed disruptive.